How to Close a Company in Thailand

 The company will have to deregister from local authorities and inform the Social Security office on the current situation of the business.

-It is compulsory to deregister from the Revenue Department, which will approve the procedure if the company does not have any payable pending taxes; our lawyers can offer more details on this procedure.
+It is compulsory to deregister from the Revenue Department, which will approve the procedure if the company does not have any payable pending taxes; our lawyers in Thailand can offer more details on this procedure.

 If you need further assistance on the procedure applicable in the case of company dissolution in Thailand, please contact our team of lawyers for legal advice.